LogoLogo

 Was this helpful?

-• Account alias: Used to tie entity registrations to different configuration accounts
+• Account alias: Enter an alias for this integration, used to tie entity registrations to different configurations.

-• Host: URL for your CircleCI instance if self-hosted, e.g. https://cortex.circleci.com
+• Host: Enter the URL for your CircleCI instance if self-hosted, e.g., https://cortex.circleci.com

 The CircleCI integration has multi-account support.
 You can add a configuration for each additional by repeating the process above.